LucasDelfino92/morrowindsharp/main.md

 [**Smart Journal**](https://www.nexusmods.com/morrowind/mods/47492)
 Adds several new options for the journal and quest pages.
 - Only install **abotSmartJournal103** (under Old files).

-The latest release has an annoying bug where an empty extra line is added on the messagebox whenever your journal is updated.
+> ℹ️ The latest release has an annoying bug where an empty extra line is added on the messagebox whenever your journal is updated.

 [**What Are My Attributes (Necro Edit)**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/What%20Are%20My%20Attributes%201.0.1%20(Necro%20Edit).7z)
 Adds an Attribute and Description widget to the Race menu so you can better plan your character. [**Link**](https://www.nexusmods.com/morrowind/mods/49912) to original mod by **RingComics**.
 Additional fixes by **Necrolesian**.